StanForever/awesome-websites/README.md

 * [https://www.7cups.com](https://www.7cups.com/) : 7 Cups is a website which provides online emotional heath support service to people experiencing emotional distress by connecting them with trained listeners.
 The listener, trained in active listening, interacts with the person seeking help via an anonymous and confidential chat.

 ## A :
+* [https://www.awwwards.com](https://www.awwwards.com/) : The awards that recognize the talent and effort of the best web designers, developers and agencies in the world.
 * [http://www.allitebooks.com](http://www.allitebooks.com/) : Free IT eBooks Download. :books:
 * [https://www.accountkiller.com](https://www.accountkiller.com/) : Super simple instructions to delete just about any online account or profile. :x:
 * [https://ahmia.fi](https://ahmia.fi/) : Ahmia searches hidden services on the Tor network.
 To access these hidden services, you need the TOR browser bundle.